 A diagram drawn both realistically (left) and schematically (right).
 The schematic diagram is simpler, but the realistic diagram may have more impact for some readers.
 The drawing is black on white, and the labels are uppercase and lowercase letters in a vertical, uncrowded, sans serif typeface of medium weight.

 For animals and apparatus, drawings are preferable to photographs, because drawings can eliminate unnecessary detail and emphasize important features (Fig. 2).

 Photograph (left) and drawing (right) of an apparatus for measuring intrapleural pressure.
 The drawing shows the apparatus more clearly and simply than the photograph does.

 Drawings and diagrams should be black on white and should be kept simple.
 Labels should be large enough to be visible but not overwhelming.
-The ...
+The letters used ...